guitarbeat/k-poppin/README.md

 Remixed from the original K-Pop GG Heardle, that was itself remixed from the _[ZAYN Heardle](https://zayn-heardle.glitch.me/) (or Zeardle, if you will) by [@eggtartemily](https://twitter.com/eggtartemily)_

-This is a spin-off of the original [Heardle](https://www.heardle.app/) but for ZAYN songs.
-Each song is randomly chosen from his discography, including features.
+This is a spin-off of the original [Heardle](https://www.heardle.app/) but for K-Pop Girl Group songs.
+Each song is randomly chosen from soundclud.
 I do not own any rights to the songs used in this game.
-All copyright goes to ZAYN, RCA Records, and other relevant parties.
+All copyright goes to the relevant parties.

 The code for this project is remixed from the [Taylor Swift Heardle](https://taylor-swift-heardle.glitch.me/).